‘Real-time, predictive analytics are essential’ for healthcare to tackle revenue and staffing challenges

 UM is an area of the healthcare industry that has long been underserved by technological advances.
 That lack of development meant UM was made up of manual, time-consuming processes.
 And those processes led to friction between payers and providers.

-With CORTEX and Precision UM in place, automation takes on important but time-consuming and rote tasks, empowering staff to focus their attention where it’s needed most.
+With Dragonfly and Precision UM in place, automation takes on important but time-consuming and rote tasks, empowering staff to focus their attention where it’s needed most.
 As Chilmark reiterates, such “real-time predictive analytics are essential in the era of value-based care.”
 A connected network of payers and providers will not only find shared value in time savings as noted in the study, but most importantly, they will be better positioned for a new path forward – one where improved communication and collaboration are not only possible, but attainable.